-AAU Membership - All participants must be a member of the AAU in order to participate in any AAU Licensed Event.
+AAU Membership - All participants - athletes and non-athletes - must be a member of the AAU in order to participate in any AAU Licensed Event.
 Event Operators may not collect AAU membership money at any AAU licensed event.
+Any person listed on an event flyer must have membership in the AAU.